understanding-gender/understanding-gender.github.io/gender.md

 The reproductive anatomy of a person develops based on their chromosomes and hormones.
 <span class="figEm genitalia">Its size and occurrence can vary significantly,
 with a range of 'ambiguous' genitalia between the accepted norms of *male* and *female*</span>;
-the Quigley scale is a descriptive, visual system for grading this into seven classes.
+<span class="figEm quigley">the Quigley scale is a descriptive, visual system for grading this into seven classes</span>.

 <figure>
 ^[{-} One hundred people's sex measured along different scales]